puushtab/puushtab/README.md

 - ↪️ A maze generator and solver

-If you don't see one of these projects on my GitHub, it's because I'm still working on it, but it will be available very soon.
+If you don't see one of these projects on my GitHub, it will be available very soon.

 Feel free to contact me via my email or LinkedIn !